-Through arts education and community partnerships, The Imagine Bus Project engages and inspires incarcerated youth, and youth impacted by the juvenile justice system.
+Through arts education and community partnerships, The Imagine Bus Project a project of Success Centers, engages and inspires incarcerated youth, and youth impacted by the juvenile justice system.
 We enable self-expression and positive personal development so that young people can successfully re-enter their communities and find a path to a fulfilling future.

 THE IMAGINE BUS PROJECT ENVISIONS: